The 7 Cs of Online Purchasing

 Communication

 Internet-enabled technologies help enhance communication in several ways.
-These include emails from companies, buying and servicing requests from customers, and consumer-to-consumer information exchange via platforms like chats, IMs and social networks.
+These include company emails, customer buying and service requests, and consumer-to-consumer information exchange via platforms like chats, IMs and social networks.
 These methods increase consumer convenience, reduce information search costs, and make the aforementioned choice assistance and customization possible.

-Internet-enabled communication also amplifies the effects of buzz, or word of mouth.
-In some instances, this can result in viral videos, which have priceless value.
+Internet-enabled communication also amplifies the effects of buzz or word of mouth.
+This can sometimes result in viral videos, which have priceless value.
 The two-way communication ushered in by Web 2.0 allows for customer participation.
 Blender company Blendtec produces a YouTube series called “Will It Blend,” in which various non-food items (stuffed animals, gems, glow sticks) are blended.
 Within the first six days of launching the series, the videos had garnered six million (yes, million) views.
-The company solicits ideas for upcoming videos by asking viewers for suggestions, and the campaign has become one of the most successful internet marketing campaigns of all time.
+The company solicits ideas for upcoming videos by asking viewers for suggestions, and the campaign has become one of the most successful Internet marketing campaigns of all time.

 This type of communication has even led to user-generated content being used by marketers, such as GoPro’s #MillionDollarChallenge, Loews Hotel’s #TravelForReal campaign, Google’s #TeamPixel and FedEx’s FedEx in the Wild Instagram effort.
-Companies do need to be careful with how much communicating they do, as spam is a real problem for consumers, and federal legislation exists to limit how much unsolicited communication can be directed at people.
+Companies need to be careful with how much communication they do, as spam is a real problem for consumers, and federal legislation limits how much-unsolicited communication can be directed at people.

 Cost

-Cost isn’t just about money though.
+Cost isn’t just about money, though.
 There are other less tangible costs to a consumer, like search costs and convenience.
-When a customer has to spend a lot of time doing an information search, that is a cost.
+When a customer has to spend a lot of time searching for information, that is a cost.
 When a customer has to spend a lot of time actually shopping (driving to the store, the time in the store), that is a cost.
 Low external search costs and convenience are two of the biggest reasons women, especially those who work outside the home, cite for preferring online shopping.
-They know the truth of the axiom “time is money.”
+They know the truth of the axiom: “Time is money.”

 Control